SENIOR SECURITIES & CORPORATE BONDS. PART II.

 No doubt, as an investor (especially close to or in retirement), you are seeking higher yields on your money while wanting to secure your principal.
 One choice to consider is government bonds but the yield on that bonds is usually pity low.
 What you may want to consider is to sell low-yielding, high-priced government bonds and buy higher-yielding, lower-priced corporate bonds. that is tied to a company's fundamentals and are less susceptible to the caprices of the Fed.
 Even BB-rated corporate "junk bonds" have a default rate of only 0.18%, so it's worth reevaluating whether you really need Uncle Sam's guarantee to rest easy.

 Any investor in corporate bonds or any other debt instrument should pay significant attention to the security classification of the debt.
 The different security types are directly linked to the potential recovery rates in the event of a corporation’s default.
 Furthermore, other factors that affect the recovery rate always should be taken into account.

 At this point, I want to finish this article.
 You may read more about bonds in my NEXT article.

 If you like what you are reading, please subscribe for FREE below to get notified about future posts.

-Sources: I have no associations with mentioned web sites or businesses and did not intend promoting them.
+Sources: I have no associations with mentioned websites or businesses and did not intend to promote them.
 I also do not sell investment software but rather share “for free” with fellow investors if I did not pay for any piece of it.